 Sometimes goods and services purchased under the same customer contract will be transferred to the customer over multiple reporting periods.

-For contracts where a customer has made a firm commitment, for example entered into a fixed term contract or a take-or-pay arrangement, and where some performance obligations remain unfulfilled as at 30 June 2019, we disclose the aggregate transaction price allocated to goods and services which will be transferred after 30 June 2019 but arise from contracts existing as at that date.
-These performance obligations represent goods and services that we are obliged to provide to customers during the remaining fixed term of our contracts, including contracts with an initial term of one year or less.
+We disclose the aggregate transaction price allocated to goods and services which will be transferred after 30 June 2020 but arise from contracts existing as at that date, including contracts with an initial term of one year or less.

 Future revenue arising from nbn DAs is estimated based on a number of assumptions and the estimated amount of variable consideration has been constrained to the amount that is highly probable of not resulting in a significant cumulative revenue reversal.
 The estimated variable consideration and the constraint are reassessed each reporting period.
 However, given its size, long-term nature and a number of variable components impacting the contract consideration (refer to note 2.2.1 for details) the actual amounts recognised in the future periods may still materially differ from our estimates.